-Job hubs, also referred to as Freight Corridors, have been identified that show where products are being manufactured and where goods are being delivered.
-These hubs also identify where freight haulers may encounter traffic issues.
+Several job hubs, also referred to as Freight Corridors, have been identified that show where products are being manufactured as well as where goods are being delivered, and to determine where freight may encounter traffic issues.
 In 2017, AMATS partnered with Fund for Our Economic Future (The Fund) to develop 14 Job Hubs in the AMATS area.
 According to The Fund, "Job hubs are specific places of concentrated economic activity in a region."